Aestivial/aestivial.github.io/README.md

 My very own and very first hosted website.
 You may find my resume, projects and the unexpected here.

-The main page is themed like a terminal.
+The main page is themed like a terminal with webpages following similar tech themes.